HenyDayDay/WOE-and-LR/README.md

 5. Scorecard: user-defined parameters: Factor, pdo (Points to double the odds), offset

 6. Evaluation: KS and AUC, correlation, P value and VIF (Variance inflation factors).
-They are old-school and boring statistics but your boss will like them
+They are old-school statistics but your boss will like them